 Sabre Springs is an affluent community in Northeast San Diego bordering the city of Poway.
-The community’s roots stretch back to 1982, with the adoption of the Sabre Springs Community Plan was adopted and Pardee Homes began constructing residences, the first of which was sold in 1985.
+The community’s roots stretch back to 1982, with the adoption of the Sabre Springs Community Plan Pardee Homes began constructing residences, the first of which was sold in 1985.
 Its most notable feature, arguably, is a business park.

 San Carlos is a mostly-residential neighborhood in East San Diego.
 It’s also home to the San Carlos Recreation Center, which opened in 1970.
 San Carlos is named after developer Carlos Tavares who has not been canonized, despite the community’s name.